tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 ### Using schedulePeriodicallyFromNow

 The `schedulePeriodicallyFromNow` API is like `schedulePeriodically` but takes a duration as the start time rather than an absolute time.
-Initially, the task is executed once at the duration time from the current time.
+Initially, the task is executed once after a delay from the current time specified by the duration time.
 This execution is followed by periodic execution of the task at the requested period.
-The task is a callback which will be executed in thread safe way.
+The task is a callback which will be executed in thread-safe way.
 This function returns a handle that can be used to cancel the execution of further tasks.

-The following example shows scheduling the publishing of an event after 1 hour from now and then publishes an event periodically with a 10 second period until cancelled.
+The following example shows scheduling the publishing of an Event after 1 hour from now and then publishes an Event periodically with a 10 second period until cancelled.

 Kotlin